-Myanmar suffers from the highest maternal mortality rates and the lowest female life expectancy in SEA.
-Some enterprises are tackling this through technology, seeking to provide women with greater information and capture enhanced data to improve these statistics which are typically worse in rural, low income areas.
-We also discuss the need for increased focus on improving women's access to mental health services, with Myanmar showing alarming numbers of female suicide, the highest in SEA.
+Innovative enterprises using digital tools demonstrate exciting developments towards providing women with maternal health information, addressing the relatively high numbers of women suffering from injury or even death after giving birth in rural areas, often from preventable causes.
+We also discuss the need for increased focus on improving women's access to mental health services, with Myanmar showing alarming numbers of female suicide, the highest in Southeast Asia.
 Women with disabilities also experience a lack of healthcare services, which could be addressed through further collaboration between public and private sectors.
 Overall, there is little data on issues such as women's health in regard to physical and mental disability, so there also remains opportunity for public and private sectors to improve research and data collection to lead towards potential innovative products and services designed for this market.